Nicols0Mart/revanced-magisk-module/README.md

      * handle installation of the correct version of the stock app and all that
      * support Magisk and KernelSU

-#### **Note that the [CI workflow](../../actions/workflows/ci.yml) is scheduled to build the modules everyday using GitHub Actions if there is a change in ReVanced patches.
+#### **Note that the [CI workflow](../../actions/workflows/ci.yml) is scheduled to build the modules and APKs everyday using GitHub Actions if there is a change in ReVanced patches.
 You may want to disable it.**

 ## To include/exclude patches or patch more ReVanced Apps
 [**See the list of patches**](https://j-hc.github.io/rvmm-config-gen/)